Fried rice: Dominican Republic

 An estimated 30,000 people of Chinese origin live in the Dominican Republic.
 Migration from China began in the second half of the 19th century.
-Fried rice alongside fried chicken (chicarrón de pollo) has been the biggest influence.
 Dominican fried rice is known as chofán.
-The dish is made with leftover white rice, celery, peppers, onions, carrots, peas, soy sauce and ham, chicken, eggs or shrimp sautéed in vegetable oil.
+The dish is made with leftover rice, celery, garlic, bell peppers, red onion, carrots, peas, and soy sauce sautéed in vegetable oil.
+Protein such as ham, chicken, eggs or shrimp can be added.
+What makes Dominican chofán distinct from other fried rice dish is the use of lippia (Jamaican oregano) and bouillon cube.